chriss-mo/ai4good/README.md

 ```
   pip install -r req.txt
 ```
 **Note:** This is assuming you do not have a CUDA runtime installed, and will only utilize the CPU for computations.
 To install the CUDA-compatible versions, uninstall PyTorch and install the version corresponding to your CUDA version on [PyTorch's website](https://pytorch.org/get-started/locally/)

+You'll also need to download [this pretrained model]([https://drive.google.com/file/d/1TE7gZblTT_pIVPH00dKf4-SrObbIcKV0/view?usp=sharing) and have it in a folder called "checkpoints"